 My name is Ineta Lansdowne.
-Born in Rīga, Latvia and I love this little beautiful Baltic country.
+Born in Rīga, Latvia and I love this small beautiful Baltic country.
 I also love traveling and making friends and learning the wonders of our diverse world.
-Last few years my husband and I have lived and worked in Southeast Asia – Thailand, Myanmar, Cambodia, Singapore, Malaysia…
+For many years I lived and worked in Southeast Asia – Thailand, Myanmar, Cambodia, Singapore, Malaysia – before returning to Europe.

 I work with a faith-based non-profit organization and my desire is “to be the change I want to see in this world”.
-Many of the community projects we have been involved in have helped refugees and displaced persons.
-Working together with people from conflict and war zones, I have learned a lot about human resilience and courage and hope and forgiveness, but also have seen how good we are at building walls instead of bridges.
+Many of the community projects I have been involved in have helped refugees and displaced persons.
+Working together with people from conflict and war zones, I have learned a lot about human resilience and courage and hope and forgiveness.
+Unfortunately also have seen how easily we build walls instead of bridges.

 Why ‘peaceroads‘?
-I want to promote good and flourishing relationships in our local and global communities and reconciliation where this relationship is destroyed.
-We know that peacemaking is a long process.
+To promote good and flourishing relationships in our local and global community and reconciliation where this relationship is destroyed.
+Peacemaking is a long and difficult process.
 Good relationships cannot be built in a few simple steps and broken relationships take a very long time to heal.
 Sometimes it takes generations.

 It truly is a journey.
 This is why I chose the word ‘roads’.
 Road as a series of events or a course of action that will lead to a particular outcome.